Get The Handbook Today!

 Mr. Davis is a Certified Emergency Manager by the International Association of Emergency Managers, and holds over 40 separate training certifications, including FEMA Master Continuity Practitioner.
 Mr. Davis is no stranger to Native community preparedness initiatives.
 In 2016 he developed the Emergency Communications Guidebook for Native Broadcasters (Native Public Media).
 His first book, Lost and Turned Out – A Guide to Preparing Underserved Communities in Disasters, (Amazon 2012), provides vital insights from his experiences in 11 national disaster operations.

-Co-Author Sean M. Scott
+Contributions from-Sean M. Scott

 Author - The Red Guide To Disaster Recovery